joshbrew/tinybuild/README.md

 ```

 Windows may also throw an error for global package permissions, just copy the error you get into google and use the command line solution you find and you will be good to go.

+## Contributing

+Feel free to suggest or make changes and report bugs via Issues or direct contact to Joshua Brewster, the entire development system is modular and is a simple automation on top of several simplified development tools.
+We use this in our daily development workflow so it is battle-tested but on a small sample size.